pritpalcodes/MyMandap---Assignment/Readme.md

 > user does NOT exist -> return error message(keep the loop running)
 ![image](https://github.com/pritpalcodes/MyMandap---Assignment/assets/90276050/7317d503-dbe4-49f8-ae60-814f561dac47)

-> what if the input is UNVALID(say user ID is a string?)
+> what if the input is INVALID (say user ID is a string?)
 ![image](https://github.com/pritpalcodes/MyMandap---Assignment/assets/90276050/586c98bf-28ed-4e92-88f7-76a4b8504ba1)

 > #### At last we exit the program and see all the user logs, all at once! :)